BLOGS

 This is one of the most common questions homeowners ask when exploring their options.

 • Central air conditioning relies on a network of ducts to distribute cooled air across the entire home.
-While effective, it can lead to significant energy loss through duct leakage and requires more extensive installation.
+While effective, it can lead to significant energy loss through duct leakage and requires more extensive installation, whereas a split system AC operates without the need for whole-home ductwork.

 • Window units are self-contained and affordable but offer poor energy efficiency, limited coverage, and considerable noise.